martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ~~~
 {
+    Integrity Tag (128),
     Config ID (8),
     Public Key (..),
 }
 ~~~

+The Integrity Tag is copied from the Fallback packet.

-These fields are populated using the ECHConfig that the client attempted to use.
+The other fields are populated using the ECHConfig that the client attempted to use.
 The length of the Public Key is inferred from the length field of the transport parameter.

 When sent by a server, the transport parameter has no value field.